Find Cheap Motorcycle Insurance Quotes in Your Area

 Like most other companies that cover mopeds and scooters under their motorcycle policies, GEICO also offers optional coverage for residual medical payments up to a limit of $10,000.
 Comprehensive and collision coverage are also optional, but instead of choosing a limit for a payout, a policyholder chooses the deductible for each.
 GEICO has deductibles as low as $50 and as high as $1,000 for each coverage type.

 Motorcycle insurance policies covering a moped or scooter tend to be cheaper than if they were covering a traditional motorcycle.
 This is the case for a variety of reasons, but primarily because mopeds and scooters have smaller engines, so they can't travel as fast and are consequently limited to where they can be ridden.
 The potential for damage to others or personal property is lower.

 To give an idea of how much insuring these vehicles can cost, we compared scooter insurance policies from GEICO and Progressive for a sample rider living in New York City who owns a Vespa GTS 300 scooter.
-You can see the impact on the cost of premiums for the scooter when additional coverages are added.
-The basic motorcycle policy for the scooter is much more affordable than one with a list of addition coverages.
-We also compared the cost of better coverages for the scooter with those for a Harley-Davidson motorcycle and found the motorcyle costs much more.
-The policy for the exact same rider who owned the Harley-Davidson Street Glide was quoted at $3,881 by GEICO and $3662 by Progressive.
+You can see the impact on the cost of premiums for the scooter when additional coverages are added: A barebones scooter insurance policy is six times cheaper than a full coverage one: the cheap policy with only basic coverage costs only $312 per year, while a policy with lots of protection can cost nearly $2,000 annually.